 If you want to sculpt your shoulders, arms, back, and chest, you must focus on doing some upper body exercises.
 These strengthen your upper body and help you do everyday tasks easily.
 The upper body strength in women is almost half that of their lower body strength.
 Moreover, including upper body strength training in the daily workout routine may help develop a positive body image (1), (2).
-Also, remember that upper body exercises will not make you look like a body-builder, especially since women produce about one-tenth of the testosteronei XA male sex hormone produced in the testicles that is responsible for body hair, muscle growth, and sexual drive. compared to men.
+Also, remember that an upper body workout will will not make you look like a body-builder, especially since women produce about one-tenth of the testosteronei XA male sex hormone produced in the testicles that is responsible for body hair, muscle growth, and sexual drive. compared to men.

 This article explains the best upper body exercises that help strengthen your torso.
 Read on to know more.